HackmaniaGX/itag-dataset-gathering/README.md

 # Healthcare Fraud Detection Using Graph Analysis and AI

-> **Note:**
+> **Purpose:**
 This repository contains our project for the **ITAG Atlantec Hackathon 2025** held in Galway.
 Our team (The Neural Nexus) developed an innovative approach to detect healthcare fraud, waste, and abuse by leveraging **graph analysis** and **machine learning** techniques.

+> **Solution Goal:**
 The goal is to improve detection accuracy, transparency, and investigation efficiency in healthcare systems.

+> **Solution Scope:**
+This analysis aims to detect healthcare fraud by identifying suspicious claims, providers, and patient patterns.
+It employs machine learning models like Isolation Forest and Random Forest to flag anomalies, high claim volumes, and abnormal claim amounts.
+Network analysis visualizes potential collusion, while feature engineering highlights key indicators of fraudulent activity.
+The goal is to enable early detection of high-risk entities, streamline investigations, and improve fraud prevention efforts, ultimately safeguarding healthcare resources and ensuring system integrity.

 # Table of Contents